wp-plugins/constant-contact-widget/readme.txt

 New for 1.8!
 Constant Contact Widget can now be loaded on a page using a shortcode.
 Multiple Constant Contact Widgets can be loaded, using shortcodes or widgets or combinations of both.

+New for 1.9!
+Constant Contact Widget now has the option to require a user to check a checkbox for consent to be added to the Constant Contact mailing list.

 Note: Constant Contact account required.

 == Installation ==